BemiHQ/bemi/docs/docs/home.md

 # Bemi Docs

-[Bemi](https://bemi.io) plugs into PostgreSQL and ORMs to track database changes automatically.
+[Bemi](https://bemi.io) is an open-source solution that plugs into PostgreSQL and ORMs to track database changes automatically.
 It unlocks robust context-aware audit trails and time travel querying inside your application.

 Designed with simplicity and non-invasiveness in mind, Bemi doesn't require any alterations to your existing database structure.
 It operates in the background, empowering you with data change tracking features.

 ## Demo